Frequently Asked Questions Home Service Transfer Allowance

 15. Q: How is the HSTA apportioned between married couple employees or domestic partnership employees?

-The miscellaneous expense portion "with family" rate may be granted to either eligible employee (both civilian employees of the U.S. Government) or each may be granted the employee "without family" rate.
+A: HSTA payments for married couple employees or domestic partnership employees are apportioned as follows: The miscellaneous expense portion "with family" rate may be granted to either eligible employee (both civilian employees of the U.S. Government) or each may be granted the employee "without family" rate.
 If there are additional members of the family, one employee may be granted the "with family" rate and the other the "without family" rate.
 However, for grants above the non-receipt amounts, both employees may not claim the same expenditures.

 For the wardrobe expense portion (if applicable, see question #10), each employee may be granted the "without family" rate.
 With additional eligible family members present at post, one employee may receive a "with family" rate and the other may be granted the "without family" rate.